kmorales02089/Kevs-ELK-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to Ansible.
-- Update the hosts file to include webservers IPs and elk server IP with command ansible_python_interpreter=/usr/bin/python3
+- Update the hosts file to include webservers IPs and elk server IP with syntax ansible_python_interpreter=/usr/bin/python3
 - Run the playbook, SSH into the ELKVM and run docker ps to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- Playbook is install_elk.yml and copy to /etc/ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- The file you update hosts files, and install-elk.yml file to run playbook on a certain machine and run ansible-playbook to confirm it us running
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+-  URL to run on your web browser is http://[your.ELK-VM-IP]:5601/app/kibana _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- Run a curl -L to formatted template of a playbook and copy to your /etc/ansible folder.
+- nano playbook.yml